Constellation Selection and Power Control for OFDM-based ISAC: From Theory to Prototype: Simulations and Experiments

 As shown in Fig. \ref{figure14}, we compare coherent integration over $M\in\{10,100,500\}$ symbols for both the MF and the RF processor.
 The range peak at 132.6 m is preserved across all cases, while the sidelobe floor decreases with $M$ in accordance with the coherent-processing law $10\log_{10} M$.
 Specifically, increasing $M$ from 10 to 100 yields an approximate 10 dB reduction of sidelobes, and from 100 to 500 yields an additional 7 dB reduction of sidelobes.
 This matches the theoretical expression derived for the MF sidelobe level.
-The trends for RF are consistent: enlarging $M$ effectively mitigates the excess noise introduced by the random communication waveform, leading to noticeably lower sidelobes at larger $M$.
-Overall, the measurements indicate a high-SNR regime where sidelobe suppression scales predictably with $M$, corroborating the analysis.
+The trends for RF are consistent: enlarging $M$ effectively mitigates the excess noise introduced by the random communication waveform, leading to noticeably lower sidelobes at larger $M$. {{Overall, the measurements indicate a high-SNR regime where sidelobe suppression scales predictably with $M$, corroborating the analysis.
+Moreover, as the transmit power or coherent integration gain increases, thermal noise becomes less dominant and the residual limitation of MF is increasingly the clutter-induced sidelobe floor, whereas RF benefits more directly from the improved effective SNR.
+This is why the RF advantage becomes more visible in the high-power or large-$M$ regime.}}

-Fig. \ref{figure13} shows the received I/Q scatter (constellation diagram) for a mixed-constellation OFDM frame in which some subcarriers use QPSK and others 16QAM.
-The detected point clouds align tightly with the reference constellation markers, indicating well-separated decision regions and bounded error vector magnitude (EVM) for both formats.
+Fig. \ref{figure13} shows the received I/Q scatter (constellation diagram) for a mixed-constellation OFDM frame in which some subcarriers use QPSK and others 16QAM. {{At the communication receiver, pilot symbols embedded in each OFDM frame are used for subcarrier-wise channel estimation.
+Since the CP is longer than the dominant channel delay spread in the experimental setup, standard frequency-domain one-tap equalization is applied after CP removal and FFT.}} The detected point clouds align tightly with the reference constellation markers, indicating well-separated decision regions and bounded error vector magnitude (EVM) for both formats.
 Since the receiver knows the per-subcarrier constellation map (e.g., via pre-designed protocol and control signaling), it applies the appropriate slicer on each tone and decodes reliably despite the heterogeneous modulation.
 This confirms that the proposed mixed-constellation allocation, used to benefit sensing, does not compromise communication demodulation performance.

 {{Fig. \ref{figure11} plots the sensing performance versus the QPSK fraction in a mixed QPSK and 16QAM frame where the remaining symbols are 16QAM.
 As the QPSK fraction increases, effective SINR rises and ranging error falls for both MF and RF; the improvement is especially marked for MF because 16 QAM's amplitude dispersion elevates sidelobe/clutter power and inflates estimator variance.
 It can be found that replacing 16QAM with the constant-envelope QPSK suppresses these sidelobes and sharply improves MF accuracy.
 RF shows a much milder dependence on the mix because its reciprocal weighting already mitigates symbol-induced sidelobes, and thus its improvement with more QPSK comes mainly from a reduction in the effective noise-power term.
 As the frame approaches all-QPSK, both MF and RF achieve their best accuracy.}}